4hum-ai/voice-talents/docs/ICON_USAGE.md

 # Icon Usage Conventions

-This document outlines the standardized approach for using icons in the Movie Dubie Studio project.
+This document outlines the standardized approach for using icons in the project.

 ## 🎯 **Icon System Overview**